By Mike Loughrin, CEO of Transformance Advisors

 Leveraging the four key elements of effective strategy execution will dramatically improve your chances of success.

-We began with the depressing situation where 95% of employees are not engaged and that most strategies fail.
+We began with the depressing situation where 95% of employees are not engaged and most strategies fail.

 - Three to five well defined strategic initiatives